canarytrace/documentation/docs/canary/start.md

 - `c.report-*` index with test step name and function result `passed / false`
 - `c.performance-entries-*` index with collected list of all [PerformanceEntry](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceEntry) objects for the tested page.
 - `c.smoke-title-*` index with `entryURL`, `responseUrl`, `title`, `responseStatus` and `responseStatusText`
+- `c.audit-*` index with metrics from performance audit.

 ### View the result in Kibana